 On 22.06.2018, PV ESTIA Project attended a Communication Seminar for the beneficiaries of the Projects funded under the 1st Call for Project Proposals organised by the Joint Secretariat of the BalkanMed transnational Cooperation Programme.
 The event enabled the projects’ communication managers to improve their communication skills and to learn more about implementing the dissemination strategy of the EU co-funded projects.
 It also provided valuable insights into BalkanMed Communication & Dissemination Rules.

-TRCWM presents a scientific paper in Limassol
+TRCWM presents a scientific paper during the 5th IEEE International Energy Conference in Limassol

 Date: 2018-07-04 15:28:50